Hospital Visit Calling Out for a Little Fun

 Awakening to sounds of the outdoors again

-I got a new pair of hearing aids, and a new world of sounds has opened for me!
+Got a new pair of Hearing Aids, and a new world of sounds has opened!

 Continue reading

-Wallet found & returned synchronistically
+Wallet found & returned by Synchronicity

-I felt like a boy scout as I found a young woman’s lost wallet and marched it to the police station while another person walking outdoors helped to notify the owner.
+I felt like a Boy Scout as I found a young woman’s lost wallet and marched it to the police station while another person walking outdoors helped to notify the owner.

 Continue reading

-Treasures discovered on my daily jaunt
+Treasures Discovered on my Daily Jaunt

 I have found so many little treasures on my daily walk as I strive each day to achieve my goal of 10,000 steps.